autoplot/documentation/javadoc/org/das2/qds/util/AsciiParser.FieldParser.md

-# org.das2.qds.util.AsciiParser.FieldParserA FieldParser takes character data and returns a number representing
+# org.das2.qds.util.AsciiParser.FieldParser

- the data.
+A FieldParser takes character data and returns a number representing the data.
 The units of the field are often used with this when parsing.

 ***
 <a name="parseField"></a>
 # parseField